 2015 - 2017

-to depict veiled and unspoken dialogues, where we navigate hopes and vulnerabilities.
-Making a
+pictures attempt to depict unspoken areas of relationships where we navigate hopes and fears, ambitions

 "Love feels extreme and full of contradiction.
 It's both safe and terrifying, comforting and uncomfortable,